 Depending on where your family is traveling, certain preventative health initiatives may be needed.
 You definitely don’t want someone in your family contracting malaria, diphtheria, or even just a bad case of the runs.
 Check with a travel nurse/doctor, or bare-minimum, the country’s national health service.
 It’s important to see if any vaccines or preventative medicines are advised for your destination.

 Accidents and illnesses happen.
 Be prepared for eventualities.
 This is even more important if you are going to more remote destinations.
-Check out our list of items to keep kids healthy when traveling and make sure these items are checked off of your list.
+Check out our list ofitems to keep kids healthy when traveling and make sure these items are checked off of your list.

 Travel insurance is something often overlooked many people plan international family vacations.
-Often, a person’s personal or work insurance may cover health aspects of travel insurance.
+Often, a person’s personal or work insurance may cover the health aspects of travel insurance.
 This isn’t always the case and you should be aware of what your current insurance does and does not cover.
 Travel insurance is usually bundled into packages.
 Trip Cancellation, where travel insurance is usually sold as a package of coverages that can be broken into three basic components, according to the Insurance Information Institute.
 As with all insurance, getting your claim can be difficult, so here are some tips on making sure make a successful claim.

 - Trip Cancellation packages insure you against non-refundable fees incurred should you be forced to cancel your trip at the last minute.
 Different packages allow for different circumstances and their price points match the flexibility you may request, from critical illness/death in the family up to cancel for any reason packages.

 - Health/Wellness packages protect you from possibly the most expensive costs you can incur while in a foreign country.
-These instances that may require medical expenses, hospital stays and/or medical evacuation can be life changing if you aren’t covered, however, they are also the most likely to be covered under premium health insurance plans.
+These instances that may require medical expenses, hospital stays and/or medical evacuation can be life-changing if you aren’t covered, however, they are also the most likely to be covered under premium health insurance plans.

 - Concierge Service offers you a contact point that can direct you to key places such as services, doctors, contacting family members and so on.